 A bubbled/purple film means it has deteriorated over time, the adhesive has broken down and the dye in the tint has faded or lost its colour.
 As the sun deteriorates basically everything, window tint will not last forever so it’s unreasonable to expect your window tint to last a very long period of time.

-But by spending a little extra on a good quality window tint, you will have the peace of mind that it will last longer and block out more heat than the cheaper films.
+By investing in a good quality window film, you will have the peace of mind that it will last longer and block out more heat than the cheaper films.

 4. How long before I can put my windows down?

 TKO Tinting recommends not to put your windows down for 24 hours after installation.

 5. Why do you recommend 3M Window Films?

 3M invented window films 50 years ago, and they’ve spent the past five decades innovating and improving them.
 As a world leader in adhesive and film technologies, their films enhance products you use every day – laptops, TVs, cell phones and more.
 So by having the most knowledge and experience in the window film industry, TKO Tinting trusts and recommends 3M Window Films.